scrussell24/grimoire/README.md

 # Grimoire

 Grimoire is a Python library to create interactive fiction.
-What makes Grimoire unique is that it pre-renders all possible choices and simply outputs hyperlinked Html files.
-For this reason, I like to think of Grimoire as a static interactive fiction generator.
+What makes Grimoire unique is that it pre-renders all possible choices and simply outputs linked HTML files.

-Some advantages of this approach:

-* The story's state is encoded in the url (so you can save your progress at anytime by copying the url).
-* Takes full advantage all the browser's built-in features like cacheing, forward/back buttons, etc.
-* Will work even if Javascript is disabled.

 ## Installation